 Dr. Silberg has recommended surgery to correct or improve the periodontal damage that has affected your gum and or bone.
 The surgical technique that Dr. Silberg chooses will depend on the type and severity of your disease and other oral conditions.

 To Clean and Reduce Periodontal Pockets

-We previously discussed the fact that the main cause of periodontal diseases is plaque, the sticky, colorless invisible film that constantly forms on your teeth.
+We previously discussed the fact that the main cause of periodontal disease is plaque, the sticky, colorless invisible film that constantly forms on your teeth.
 We stated that if the plaque is not removed thoroughly, toxins, or poisons, produced by the bacteria in the plaque irritate the gums and destroy supporting gum and bone tissues around the teeth, forming pockets.
 Eventually, the plaque hardens into a rough deposit called calculus, or tartar.
 Over time, as more plaque and tartar build up, the gums continue to recede from the teeth.
 Gum and bone attachment is lost and pockets deepen.
 You cannot keep deep pockets clean and free of plaque just by brushing and flossing because you cannot reach deep under the gum line.
 Trying to clean in a deep pocket is like trying to clean under your refrigerator without moving it.
 The pockets may have become so deep that even your dentist or hygienist is unable to reach deep under the gum to clean them adequately.
 Therefore, Dr. Silberg may decide that you need surgery to remove plaque and tartar below the gum line.
 He will reduce the pockets and position the gums to eliminate areas where disease-causing bacteria can hide.